phlogisticfugu/squirt/README.md

         )
     );

-\* Note that there is no code in the configuration.
-And configuration permits comments
+\* Note that there is no code in the configuration, so it can be cached and stored as data.
+  And configuration permits normal PHP comments to provide clarity when needed.

 *MyApp\App.php* - squirt-compatible end-user class